apache/couchdb-documentation/src/api/server/authn.rst

     ; required_claims =

 The `required_claims` config setting is a comma-separated list of additional mandatory JWT claims that must be present in any presented JWT token.
-A ``400 Bad Request`` is sent if any are missing.
+A `:code 400:Bad Request` is sent if any are missing.

 The ``alg`` claim is mandatory as it used to lookup the correct key for verifying the signature.

-The `sub` claim is mandatory and is used as the CouchDB user's name if the JWT token is valid.
+The ``sub`` claim is mandatory and is used as the CouchDB user's name if the JWT token is valid.

-A private claim called `_couchdb.roles` is optional.
+A private claim called ``_couchdb.roles`` is optional.
 If presented, it is a JSON array of strings, as is used as the CouchDB user's roles list if the JWT token is valid.